 The Statement of Plan Net Assets presents all of the Association's assets and liabilities, with the difference between the two reported as net assets.
 Over time, increases and decreases in net assets measure whether the Association's financial position is improving or deteriorating.
 The Statement of Changes in Plan Net Assets presents how the Association's net assets changed during the most recent fiscal year.
-These two statements should be reviewed along with the Schedule of Funding Progress and Schedule of Contributions from the Plan Sponsor and Other Contributing Entities to determine whether the Association is becoming financially stronger or weaker and to understand changes over time in the funded status of the Association.
+These two statements should be reviewed along with the Schedule of Funding Progress and Schedule of Contributions from the Plan Sponsor and Other Contributing Entities, which are presented as required supplementary information, to determine whether the Association is becoming financially stronger or weaker and to understand changes over time in the funded status of the Association.